ClaraR93/paddle-adventures/README.md

 2. Search for this repository, paddle-adventures.
 3. Navigate to the settings tab.
 4. On the left hand menu click on the pages link.
 5. In the source section, select main from the drop down menu under Branch.
 6. Select root from the drop down folder and click save.
-7. Your live Github pages site is now deployed at the URL: https://clarar93.github.io/paddle-adventures/index.html
+7. Your live Github pages site is now deployed at the following: [ClaraR93](https://clarar93.github.io/paddle-adventures/index.html)

 ### Local Development

 #### How to Fork

+To fork the paddle-adventures repository:

+1. Go to the GitHub repository.
+2. Click on Fork button in the upper right-hand corner.

 #### How to Clone